shomratalon/trains-train-model/README.md

 ### Inputs

 #### Mandatory
-  1. `TRAINS_API_ACCESS_KEY`: Your trains api access key.
+  1. `CLEARML_API_ACCESS_KEY`: Your ClearML api access key.
 You can find it in your trains.conf file under api.credentials.access_key section, [read more](https://allegro.ai/docs/references/trains_ref/#api-section).
-  2. `TRAINS_API_SECRET_KEY`: Your trains api secret key.
+  2. `CLEARML_API_SECRET_KEY`: Your ClearML api secret key.
 You can find it in your trains.conf file under api.credentials.secret_key section, [read more](https://allegro.ai/docs/references/trains_ref/#api-section).
-  3. `TRAINS_API_HOST`: The Trains api server address.
+  3. `CLEARML_API_HOST`: The ClearML api server address.
 You can find it in your trains.conf file under  api.api_server section, [read more](https://allegro.ai/docs/references/trains_ref/#api-section).
   4. `TASK_ID`: Id of the task you would like to clone.

 #### Optional